rockettheme/docs/Docs/joomla/extensions/roknavmenu/setup.md

 1. **Subtext Line**: You can post a second line here.

 2. **Menu Icon**: You can opt to use an icon from Font Awesome to add a visual element to the menu item using this field.
+For example: `icon-bitcoin` will add a [Bitcoin icon][bitcoin].

 3. **Custom CSS Class**: This field allows you to add a custom CSS class to the menu item.